-University of South Africa or Unisa is one of the top universities in South Africa.
-The 2020/2021 application is open for both local and international students.
+The University of South Africa or Unisa is one of the top universities in South Africa.
+The 2022/2023 Unisa application is open for both local and international students.
 Everyone wanting to start a new qualification must apply for admission.

 Use MTN to apply (via Chrome).
 There are no data charges.